codio-c5/c5-unit1-crypt-symmetric/.guides/content/Hands-On-Symmetric-Encryption-f74b.md

 On the left hand side is a terminal window.
 We have written a program in the Python language to handle this.

-Press the button below to clean up the folder with the various files.
-You can press this button each time you want to experiment again.
+Press the button below to clean up the folder with the various files each time you want to experiment again.

 {Clean Up}(rm aes/deciphered.txt aes/cipher.txt)

 ## Edit your plain text
 The first thing to do is to type some plain text into a file.
-Click on `plaintext.txt` in the file tree to open it up.
+Click on `aes` folder and then on `plaintext.txt` in the file tree to open it up.

 ## Encrypt
 Press the button below to encrypt the file `plaintext.txt`.
 You will be prompted to enter a password.
 Enter something short and simple.